paulboot/nagiosplugin/doc/tutorial/index.rst

 *****************************

 This tutorial will guide you through all important steps of writing a check with the :py:mod:`nagiosplugin` class library.
 Read this to get started.
+Writing a plugin using the nagiosplugin module requires knowledge of object oriented coding concepts such as creating sub classes, overriding of methods and use of _Named Tuples: https://docs.python.org/3/library/collections.html#:~:text=Named%20tuples%20assign%20 meaning%20to,name%20instead%20of%20position%20index. .

 Key concepts
 ============